Employer of Record

 Employee

 For employees in Morocco, the primary mandatory social security regime is managed by the Caisse Nationale de Sécurité Sociale (CNSS) fund.
 While other private social security organizations exist in Morocco, participation in CNSS is compulsory for employees.
-The CNSS contribution rates are determined based on the gross salary, excluding specific allowances and indemnities.
+The CNSS contribution rates are determined based on the gross salary, excluding specific allowances and indemnities where applicable.
 Here are the current rates:

-- Social allocation: Employees contribute 4.48%, and employers contribute 8.98%.
-Contributions are applied up to a monthly salary limit of 6,000 MAD.
+• Short-term and long-term social benefits: Employees contribute 4.48%, and employers contribute 8.98%.
+Contributions are applied up to a monthly salary limit of 6,000 MAD for the capped branches.

 Additionally, if there is a social security treaty between Morocco and another country, foreign assignees may be exempt from Moroccan social security contributions and continue contributing to their home country’s social security regime, subject to the conditions outlined in the treaty.